Air Force Academy Physical Requirements: CFA Scoring, DoDMERB & How to Prepare

-The CFA is a full-body test that measures overall athleticism through a blend of familiar and unique challenges.
-The entire assessment is completed in a single session with short rests between each of the six events:
+The CFA is a full-body test that measures overall athleticism through a deliberate mix of familiar gym-class staples and movements you've probably never trained for.
+The entire battery is completed back-to-back in a single session, with only short timed rests between events, so muscular endurance and recovery between efforts matter as much as raw output on any one event.
+The six events, in order:

 Pull-ups (or Flexed-Arm Hang): A classic test of upper-body and grip strength.
 In line with air force requirements for females, women may opt for a timed flexed-arm hang.